Here are some answers to commonly asked questions:

 Can parents sit in on lessons?
-Parents are welcome to stay at the studio during lessons, either in the piano room or in the music lab/waiting room.
-Be aware that because there is always learning going on, we ask that anyone who chooses to stay observes quietly so as not to disturb the student(s).
+Parents are welcome to stay at the studio during lessons; however, students are generally less distracted and make more progress without a parent present.
+Due to space restrictions, we ask that parents do not stay for any group classes, including Mini Musicians and Tiny Fingers Takeoff.
+Be aware that the studio does not have a separate waiting room; we ask that anyone who chooses to stay observes quietly so as not to disturb the student(s).

 Do you offer make-up lessons?
 Because the studio is run at full capacity, there isn't room in the schedule for make-up lessons.
-With appropriate cancellation notice, students may request an Online Lesson (Zoom) or Practice Video (recorded and e-mailed within 24 hours following the cancelled lesson time) in place of their lesson at the studio.
+With appropriate cancellation notice, students with a studio membership may request an Online Lesson (Zoom) or Practice Video (recorded and e-mailed within 24 hours following the cancelled lesson time) in place of their lesson at the studio.
 Cancelled lessons are considered forfeited lessons and there will be no refund.
-Students should not come to their lesson if they are too ill to attend school the day of the lesson and/or if they exhibit the following symptoms:
+Students should not come to their lesson if they are ill.

 Are books included?
-The cost for any books is included in the studio fee.
+The cost for any books is included in your tuition.

 What type of piano should we have at home for practice?
 An acoustic piano is the best instrument to play on.
 However, a digital piano with full-sized (approx. 1 inch) weighted keys with the full keyboard (88 keys) and a pedal is also sufficient.
 A smaller keyboard is okay for the first year, but an upgrade is needed for the second year.